Trace your agents

 > Use the Weave SDK to instrument multi-turn agentic applications and view them in the Agents tab.

 Learn how to instrument a multi-turn agentic application using the W\&B Weave SDK so that you can view, debug, and evaluate your agent's behavior.
-This guide is intended for developers who build or integrate agents and want structured visibility into sessions, turns, LLM calls, and tool executions.
+This guide is intended for developers who build or integrate agents and want structured visibility into conversations, turns, LLM calls, and tool executions.

 If you're tracing individual functions as Ops with the `@weave.op` decorator, see [Trace LLM applications](/weave/guides/tracking/tracing) instead.